Herz-Jesu-Kirche, Munich

-Herz-Jesu-Kirche (Sacred Heart Church) is a Catholic Church in the Neuhausen-Nymphenburg borough of Munich, Bavaria, Germany.
+Herz-Jesu-Kirche (Sacred Heart Church) is a Catholic Church at Lachnerstraße 8 in the Neuhausen-Nymphenburg borough of Munich, Bavaria, Germany.
+There has been a church on the site since 1890, but the current (and third) church was built between 1997 and 2000 to plans by architects Allmann Sattler Wappner.
 It is part of the Archdiocese of Munich and Freising.
-The church was consecrated by archbishop Friedrich Wetter on 26 November 2000.

 History

-The first church Herz-Jesu-Kirche in Neuhausen was consecrated in 1890.
+The first church on the site was consecrated in 1890.
 It was designed by architect Johann Marggraff, who used the wooden structure of a former festival hall in the construction of the church building.
 The church was dedicated to the Assumption of Mary until 1936, when archbishop Michael von Faulhaber dedicated it to the Sacred Heart of Jesus.

-On 12 July 1944, the church was greatly damaged in an Allied bombing raid, and it was subsequently redesigned and reconstructed by architect Friedrich Haindl from 1948 to 1951.
+On 12 July 1944, the first church was greatly damaged in an Allied bombing raid, and it was subsequently redesigned and reconstructed by architect Friedrich Haindl in the years from 1948 to 1951.
+In doing so, he utilised the former cinema of the SS troops responsible for guarding Hitler’s Berghof residence at Obersalzberg in the Bavarian Alps.

-On 25 and 26 November 1994, the church was completely destroyed by a fire.
-Reconstruction of the church started in 1997 and ended in 2000.
+On 25 and 26 November 1994, the second church was completely destroyed by a fire.
+The archdiocese’s call for a new church design resulted in 158 submissions, and the architects Allmann Sattler Wappner won the competition.
+Reconstruction of the church started in 1997, ended in 2000, and cost €16m.
+On 26 November 2000, Cardinal Friedrich Wetter consecrated the third church in his role as Archbishop of Munich and Freising.